 Steps to Apply for OPT

-- Consult with a Designated School Official (DSO):
+- Consult with a Designated School Official (DSO) of the best singapore international schools

 - Obtain a recommendation on your Form I-20.